 Civil Rights Act, Title VI Notice

-Lee County values diversity and welcomes input from all interested parties, regardless of cultural identity, background, or income level.
-Moreover, Lee County believes that the best programs and services result from careful consideration of the needs of all of its communities including when those communities are involved in the transportation, public transportation, and human services decision-making process.
+The Lee County Board of County Commissioners values diversity and welcomes input from all interested parties, regardless of cultural identity, background, or income level.
+Moreover, Lee County believes that the best programs and services result from careful consideration of the needs of all residents especially in the decision-making process for transportation, public transit, human services, and disaster recovery.
+Therefore, Lee County does not tolerate discrimination in any of its programs, services, or activities and will not exclude anyone from participation, deny benefits, or discriminate on the grounds of race, color, national origin, sex, age, disability, religion, income, or family status.

 Lee County provides online content in formats accessible to optical character readers (OCR) and screen readers.
+Lee County’s website is equipped with options for language selection.
 If you have problems accessing any web content, please contact Samantha Westen at 239-533-2112 or swesten@leegov.com.
+To request a reasonable accommodation for an alternate format, contact Raphaela Morais-Peroba, 239-533-8782 or rperoba@leegov.com.

 Complaint Procedures

-Lee County has established a discrimination complaint procedure and will take prompt and reasonable action to investigate and eliminate discrimination when found.
-All persons who believe they have been subjected to discrimination based on race, color, national origin, sex, religion, age, disability, family, or income status in any of the County’s programs, services, or activities may file a complaint with the County Title VI Nondiscrimination Coordinator:
+Lee County has a discrimination complaint procedure and will take prompt and reasonable action to investigate and eliminate discrimination when found.
+All persons who believe they have been subjected to discrimination based on race, color, national origin, sex, age, disability, religion, income, or family status in any of the County’s programs, services or activities may file a complaint with the County Title VI Nondiscrimination Coordinator:

 Title VI Nondiscrimination Coordinator